United States - The climate in short

 The coast of the state of New York overlooking Lake Erie and Lake Ontario has similar temperatures, but it's particularly snowy on account of the aforementioned lake-effect snow.
 In

-Center-east: semi-continental climate
+Center-east: temperate continental climate

 more forgiving in winter, while it becomes definitely hot in summer.
-Winter is still cold, with an average in January ranging from -3 °C to 4 °C (26.5 to 39 °F); there can be cold waves, but they alternate with mild periods.
+Winter is still cold, with an average in January ranging from -3 °C to 3 °C (26.5 to 37.5 °F); there can be cold waves, but they alternate with mild periods.

 Summer is hot and sunny, especially in the western part, while it's a bit milder in the area of the Appalachian Mountains and along the east coast.
 Summer is a fairly rainy season, mainly because of afternoon thunderstorms, but in the central and eastern part, some weather fronts may also pass.
 In summer, heat waves can occur, sometimes intense, and unlike in the north of the country, they can be persistent.